 We then begin to demonstrate the power of God through prayer in undoing the plans of the enemy and receiving God’s blessings.
 We discover the gifts of the Spirit (1) operating in our lives with the result that we experience the “all things are possible” of the Bible (Philippians 4:13).
 Others take notice and come to you for prayer; they are amazed at the anointing in your teaching and/or preaching, your boldness in the faith, etc.

-Unfortunately, in this phase, we might think that God has given us His power to fulfill our plans!
+Unfortunately, we might think that God has given us His power to fulfill our plans in this phase!
 Furthermore, we might think that God’s power and our ability make a good team (i.e., we think God is fortunate to have us on His team).
 Therefore, God does not leave those that begin to operate in the power of the Gospel in this phase for too long.
 We must learn that it is God alone!
 (1 Timothy 1:17)

 The Five Phases of Spiritual Growth Series: